-- 1. A member or license holder of an NGB, PSO, LAO, or USOPC; - 2.
-An employee or board member of an NGB, PSO, LAO, or USOPC; - 3.
-Within the governance or disciplinary jurisdiction of an NGB, PSO, LAO, or USOPC; - 4.
-Authorized, approved or appointed by a NGB, PSO, LAO, or USOPC; to have regular contact with or authority over Minor Athletes.
+- 1. A member or license holder of an NGB, LAO, or USOPC; - 2.
+An employee or board member of an NGB, LAO, or USOPC; - 3.
+Within the governance or disciplinary jurisdiction of an NGB, LAO, or USOPC; - 4.
+Authorized, approved, or appointed by a NGB, LAO, or USOPC; to have regular or in-program contact with or authority over minor athletes.